Travian: Financing

 Travian was initially financed through players upgrading accounts with Travian Plus and web banners.
 Later, an option for purchasing 'Gold' replaced the one for buying 'Plus' on most servers.
 The introduction of 'Gold' allowed players to directly influence the game mechanics: for instance, by increasing resource production, instant completion of building and researches.
 At one point gold could purchase attack and defense bonuses of 10%, but this has been revoked in later servers.
 Accounts upgraded with Plus allowed building queues, larger maps and other functional abilities.
 These effects can be replicated with user scripts, but implementing these can result in a banning of the offending account as they are against the general terms and conditions of Travian.
 The Gold club, available since version 3.6, features attack lists and valley searches.
 Travian has also included a "Travian Shop" which includes Travian-related items like clothing and mugs.

 Reception

 Travian was ranked at second place in the medium games category of Gamesdynamite's Superbrowsergame Award in 2005, and was chosen as the Most Innovative Browser Game of 2005 by Coole Browsergames.

 In 2006, Travian won the Superbrowsergame Award, in the large games category, and was chosen as the Browser Game of the Year 2006 by Coole Browsergames.

 Christian Donlan, game reviewer, described Travians version 2 interface as "ugly", with a "primitive cartoon style" and a bad colour scheme.
 He characterised the game as "functional rather than beautiful", with an interface that is "uncluttered".

 Travian was chosen as the Browser Game of the Year 2011 in the classic games category by GforGaming's jury.

 Censorship

-It was blocked in Iran with the reason of "being non-islamic" according to Iranian government, despite having a license from Ministry of Islamic Culture and Guidance.